Municipalities of Belgium

 Map showing the provinces and the municipalities of Belgium, with details of Brussels Capital Region expanded in lower left.

 Belgium comprises 565 municipalities (gemeenten; communes; Gemeinden), 285 of them grouped into five provinces in Flanders and 261 others in five provinces in Wallonia, while the remaining 19 are in the Brussels Capital Region, which is not divided in provinces.
 In most cases, the municipalities are the smallest administrative subdivisions of Belgium, but in municipalities with more than 100,000 inhabitants, on the initiative of the local council, sub-municipal administrative entities with elected councils may be created.
-As such, only Antwerp, having over 500,000 inhabitants, became subdivided into nine districts (districten).
+As such, only Antwerp, having over 500,000 inhabitants, became subdivided into ten districts (districten).

 The Belgian arrondissements (arrondissementen; arrondissements; Bezirke), an administrative level between province (or the capital region) and municipality, or the lowest judicial level, are in English sometimes called districts as well.

 Lists of municipalities

 Here are three lists of municipalities for each one of the three regions: